+Features in the primordial power spectrum also leave imprints on matter distribution.
+We investigate the detectability of the dGd-induced features characterized by the two parameters $p_1$ and $p_2$ in future large-scale surveys.
+In this work, we make forecast using simulations for the European Space Agency's Euclid mission, referred to as Euclid-like, and the Square Kilometer Array (SKA), with two different sets of proposed specifications, referred to as SKA1-like and SKA2-like.
+In particular, we use the weak lensing (WL) and galaxy clustering (GC) probes, following specifications assumed in \citep{Laureijs:2011gra, Amendola_2013,Santos:2015}.
+We do a Fisher matrix analysis in the linear regime of perturbations assuming a near-Gaussian distribution for the parameter.
+The formalism and the details of the analysis are similar to the analysis thoroughly described in \citep{Esmaeilian:2021}.

+Tables~\ref{tab:lss1} and \ref{tab:lss2} present the forecasted errors of the two dGd parameters for the various experimental scenarios used in this section, for the WL and GC probes, and with the standard cosmological parameters assumed fixed and free respectively.
+The constraints from GC and WL are tightest from Euclid-like and SKA2-like and comparable to {\it Planck} measurements (Table~\ref{tab:cmb}).

-\section{Summary and discussion}
+\section{Summary and Discussion}

-In this work we investigated the observational consequences of a possible phase transition of the spacetime at the end of inflation, the so-called dGd phase transition.
-We simulated fluctuations in the inflaton filed induced by this transition and found the fit to the corresponding power spectrum.
-The amplitudes of the various terms in the dGd power spectrum were considered as free parameters and were constrained by the the Planck 2018 data.
-No significant deviations from pure inflationary power spectrum (i.e., the standard power-law spectrum) were found.
+In this work, we investigated the observational consequences of a possible phase transition of the spacetime at the end of inflation, the so-called dGd phase transition.
+We simulated fluctuations in the inflaton field induced by this transition and found the fit to the corresponding power spectrum.
+The amplitudes of the various terms in the dGd power spectrum were considered as free parameters and were constrained by {\it Planck} data.
+No significant deviations from the standard power-law inflationary power spectrum were found.
+The high-precision observations of the large-scale structures in the near future could improve these constraints.
+We made Fisher-based forecasts for Euclid and SKA-like surveys and found comparable bounds on the dGd parameters from the weak lensing and galaxy clustering probes.

-The high precision observations of the large scale structures in the near future would tighten these constraints.
-If deviations from pure inflationary power law are observed, the consistency of these perturbations with the dGd scenario could be tested by extracting the $\delta's$ corresponding to each observed dGd parameter, $p_1$ and $p_2$, from Figure~\ref{pp}.
-The agreement of the deduced $\delta$'s (within the error bars) would imply the consistency of the observed deviation as being seeded by an early dGd phase transition.
+If deviations from pure inflationary power law are observed, the consistency of these perturbations with the dGd scenario could be tested by extracting the $\delta$s corresponding to each observed dGd parameter, $p_1$ and $p_2$, from Figure~\ref{pp}.
+The agreement of the deduced $\delta$'s (within the error bars) would imply the consistency of the observed deviation as seeded by an early dGd phase transition.
 The derived value for $\delta$ would also shed light on the physics of the phase transition through constraining its duration $\tilde{t}$ (as discussed in Section~\ref{sec:res}), which itself depends on the free parameters of the theory $\sigma$, $\lambda$ and $\Lambda$ through Equation~\ref{ttilde}.